3 Tips to Avoid Losing Customers

 from Attard Communications, Inc.

-Brad Egeland is an IT/Project Management consultant and author with over 24 years of development and management experience leading initiatives in Manufacturing, Government Contracting, Gaming and Hospitality, Retail Operations, Aviation and Airline, Pharmaceutical, Start-ups, Healthcare, Higher Education, Non-profit, High-Tech, Engineering and general IT.
-Mr. Egeland is married, a Christian, and father of 7 living in sunny Las Vegas, NV.
-Visit his web site at www.bradegeland.com.
+leading initiatives in Manufacturing, Government Contracting, Creative Design, Gaming and Hospitality, Retail Operations, Aviation and Airline, Pharmaceutical, Start-ups, Healthcare, Higher Education, Non-profit, High-Tech, Engineering and general IT.
+Brad is married, a father of 11, and living in sunny Las Vegas, NV.
+Visit Brad's site at www.bradegeland.com.